aflah02/The_Will_Hero_Game/Code Structure/observations.md

 - Hero hops between islands
 - Encounters enemies of 2 types:
-    - Orcs (Boss is also an Orc)
+    - Orc (Boss is also an Orc)
     - Obstacles
-- 2 Ways to kill Orcs:
+- 2 Ways to kill Orc:
     - Push them into the abyss
     - Kill them with a weapon
 - Treasure Chests: